Refreshments, exhibition viewing and networking.

 Chief executive, Cadarn Housing Group

-Breakout one - Legislative changes: The upcoming homelessness bill
+Breakout one - Legislative changes: the upcoming homelessness bill

 15:00